 What joy bounds when there is a new puppy bouncing around the house, especially during Christmas holidays!
-Giggles and laughter permeate the house and effort is made to repeat the stunt they just did to get more happiness.
+Giggles and laughter permeate the house.
 However, too often, these puppies are not taught good manners (as a good canine citizen), but instead grow into unruly, uncontrolled dogs that will easily be a part of the household for sixteen years plus.
 If good manners and behavior is not taught early, these fun pups may be exchanged from household to household.
 Rescue organizations are built from these dogs because the dogs are out of control – lacking training to be a good canine citizen.

 The degree of training each puppy receives will depend on your plan for the puppy.
 But in general, all puppies should know five basic commands to recognize as good citizens:

 You will be the best trainer of your puppy for basic commands if you take the time.
 While professional trainers and handlers may help, your puppy needs to learn your desires and respond to you.
 Training requires two important things from you: patience and repetition.

 Start training your puppy shortly after he arrives at your home.
 Puppies as young as seven to eight weeks may learn simple commands such as sit, down, and stay.
 Young puppies have short attention spans so keep training lessons to less than five minutes.
 Use praise and treats to encourage the desired behavior.
 Two to three training sessions a day is better than one long session.
 Never become angry or use discipline to train these puppies.
 If the puppy is not focusing, reschedule later in the day when there are less distractions.